Riga: Founding

 Along with German traders the monk Meinhard of Segeberg arrived to convert the Livonian pagans to Christianity.
-Catholic and Orthodox Christianity had already arrived in Latvia more than a century earlier, and many Latvians had been baptised.
+Catholic and Orthodox Christianity had already arrived in Latvia more than a century earlier, and many Latvians had been baptized.
 Meinhard settled among the Livs, building a castle and church at Uexküll (now known as Ikšķile), upstream from Riga, and established his bishopric there.
 The Livs, however, continued to practice paganism and Meinhard died in Uexküll in 1196, having failed in his mission.
-In 1198, the Bishop Berthold arrived with a contingent of crusaders and commenced a campaign of forced Christianisation.
+In 1198, the Bishop Berthold arrived with a contingent of crusaders and commenced a campaign of forced Christianization.
 Berthold died soon afterwards and his forces were defeated.

-The Church mobilised to avenge this defeat.
+The Church mobilized to avenge this defeat.
 Pope Innocent III issued a bull declaring a crusade against the Livonians.
 Bishop Albert was proclaimed Bishop of Livonia by his uncle Hartwig of Uthlede, Prince-Archbishop of Bremen and Hamburg in 1199.
 Albert landed in Riga in 1200 with 23 ships and 500 Westphalian crusaders.
 In 1201, he transferred the seat of the Livonian bishopric from Uexküll to Riga, extorting agreement to do this from the elders of Riga by force.